drihemz/Layt/docs/sof-extractor.md

 Notes:
 - For images, Tesseract is required.
 For PDFs, `pdf2image` needs poppler.
 - The service responds with events plus per-line `bbox` data so the frontend can draw overlays/highlights.
+- Suggested tweaks for reliability:
+  - Enable CORS (see code snippet above).
+  - Use higher DPI for PDFs (250–300) and `--oem 1 --psm 6` for Tesseract.
+  - Normalize split month tokens (e.g., “J an”, “J ul”) before date parsing.
+  - Attach dates to duration end-times when missing; roll to next day if end < start.
+  - Keep low-confidence rows but flag them, instead of dropping, to avoid missing events.